• Recipes

 Preparation

-• Cut the chicken into 1 inch chunks.
+• Cut chicken into about 1 inch chunks.

 • In a small or medium bowl, add eggs and beat them.